 - You have something specific and genuine to say

-- You are in a calm, clear state — not anxious, not desperate, not performing
+- You are in a calm, clear state, not anxious, desperate, or performing

 - Enough time has passed (see our answer on how long to give space)